1sh1vam/Black-Friday-Sales-Prediction/README.md

 # Black-Friday-Sales-Prediction
 There is an E-commerce Company that wants to know how much a customer will spend on Black Friday Sale.
 We have different customer IDs and Product IDs representing the different customers and products.
-There is three product category variables representing many categories of products.
+There are three product category variables representing many categories of products.

 Variable	                    Definition